Mavenxi/Bot-remover/README.md

 # Bot-remover
 To run this program you'll need to install the Instagram bot (Insta bot)

-The "Test2" is another variation of the code
+The "Test2" is Blocking the bots

 Remember to add your log in info into the my_config file